iauns/cpm/README.md

 Brief Example
 =============

-Below is a sample of a CMakeLists.txt file that uses 4 modules.
-The modules are a module to include platform specific OpenGL headers, an OpenGL wrapper module named Spire, MongoDB's legacy C library, and G-truc's GLSL vector math library.
+Below is a sample of a CMakeLists.txt file that uses 3 modules.
+The modules are a module to include platform specific OpenGL headers, an axis aligned bounding box implementation, and G-truc's GLSL vector math library.
 See the next section for a full explanation of how to use CPM and work with the namespaces it creates.
 Example:

 ```cmake
   # Note, this example requires CMake 2.8.9 because of the mongo C module and